balazsbme/keep-the-future-human-survival-rpg/README.md

 ### \#\# How It Works

-The script performs the following steps:
+The runtime pipeline performs the following steps:

-1.  **Scrape Data:** It fetches the raw HTML content from a list of URLs you provide.
-2.  **Chunk Text:** The extracted text is broken down into smaller, manageable chunks.
-3.  **Embed Chunks:** Each text chunk is converted into a numerical vector using the Vertex AI text embedding model.
+1.  **Embed Query:** Your question is embedded into a vector using the Vertex AI text embedding model.
-4.  **Store Vectors:** These vectors are stored in a local, in-memory `FAISS` index, which acts as our searchable knowledge base.
+2.  **Search Cloud SQL:** The query embedding is compared against vectors stored in the `documents` table of Cloud SQL using `pgvector` to retrieve the most relevant text chunks.
-5.  **Retrieve & Generate:** When you ask a question, the script searches the `FAISS` index for the most relevant text chunks and passes them—along with your question—to the Gemini model on Vertex AI to generate a context-aware answer.
+3.  **Generate:** The retrieved chunks and your question are sent to the Gemini model on Vertex AI to produce a context-aware answer.

 For larger scale ingestion into Google Cloud SQL, see `ingest_opennebula_docs.py`, which crawls the entire OpenNebula 7.0 documentation, embeds the text with Vertex AI, and stores the results in a Cloud SQL table.